 The Best Fall and Halloween Books for Kids

 I realize there are a lot of books on this list, but we love them all.
-And In my defense, we’ll read them every year as my kids grow up.
-I plan on putting them away when the season ends (like I did with her Christmas books) and will bring them out next fall.
+And In my defense, we’ll read them every year as my kids grow up, so they felt like a worthwhile investment.
+I put them away when the season ends and bring them out each fall – it’s so much fun.
 I also bought this “Boo” garland that again, we’ll use year after year.
-So here are our favorite Halloween books for babies, toddlers, and preschoolers.
+So here are our favorite Halloween books to get your babies, toddlers, and young readers into the Halloween spirit.
 I’ve included a mix of board books and picture books that your family will treasure each fall.
+Here’s my list of the best Halloween books for little kids.

 The Best Children’s Books for Halloween and Fall